MicrosoftDocs/well-architected/well-architected/security/identity-access.md

 ### Establish processes to manage the identity lifecycle

-**Access to identities must not last longer than the resources that the identities access.** Ensure that you have a process for disabling or deleting identities when there are changes in team structure, or software components.
+**Access to identities must not last longer than the resources that the identities access.** Ensure that you have a process for disabling or deleting identities when there are changes in team structure or software components.

 This guidance applies to source control, data, control planes, workload users, infrastructure, tooling, the monitoring of data, logs, metrics, and other entities.